grafana/developer-advocacy/projects/Loki Community Calls/2024-01-23-loki-at-scale-on-k8s.md

 * How have we used it?
 * Demo / Overview
 * What should users keep in mind when using the sizing guide?
-* When can they ger their hands on it?
+* When can they get their hands on it?
 * Jay + Nicole make sure to post blog link: https://grafana.com/blog/2023/08/23/how-we-scaled-grafana-cloud-logs-memcached-cluster-to-50tb-and-improved-reliability/

 ### Monitoring Capacity of your Loki Cluster (Optional -  time permitting)